Duilio Loi

-Duilio Loi (19 April 1929 – 20 January 2008) was an Italian boxer who held the Italian and European lightweight and welterweight titles, as well as the World Junior Welterweight Championship.
+Duilio Loi (19 April 1929 – 20 January 2008) was an Italian professional boxer who held the Italian and European lightweight and welterweight titles, as well as the World Junior Welterweight Championship.
 Loi fought from 1948 to 1962, and retired with a record of 115 wins (26 KOs), 3 losses and 8 draws.

-Loi is considered one of the greatest fighters of all time at his weight and one of the best fighters to come out of Italy.
+Sandro Loi is widely regarded as one of the leading fighters in his weight class and among the notable boxers to come out of Italy.